 Rumors that Paul was dead began to pop up and were quickly refuted in the Beatles Book Monthly magazine.
 That was that.

-Flash to a few years later, in 1969, college and underground publications began printing stories claiming Paul was dead.
+Flash to a few years later to 1969, college and underground publications began printing stories claiming Paul was dead.
 The articles, which spread rapidly, alleged that there were various clues in several recent Beatles albums that suggested Paul was deceased.
 One of the more popular claims was that playing the track “Revolution 9” off the White Album backward revealed the telling message: “turn me on, dead man.”

 This all culminated in a call on on Oct.
 12, 1969, from Tom Zarski, a student at Michigan University, to Detroit radio host Russ Gibb.
 Zarski wanted to discuss the stories about Paul being dead.
 Gibb was dismissive of the rumors at first, but Zarski insisted Gibb play “Revolution 9” backward on air.
 So he did.